-We’re also proud to announce that CAPA’s own Darin Smith-Gaddis, Regional Manager of Institutional Relations and head of CAPA’s Diversity Inclusion Committee, was recognized as a finalist for the Diversity Abroad Rising Star award this year for his leadership on many of CAPA’s Initiatives in this area.
+We’re also proud to announce that CAPA’s own Darin Smith-Gaddis, Regional Manager of Institutional Relations and head of CAPA’s Diversity Inclusion Committee, was recognized as a finalist for the Diversity Abroad Rising Star award this year for his leadership on many of CAPA’s Initiatives.

 “I am thankful to share this recognition with all my colleagues that have worked tirelessly to increase access and create long term opportunities for greater inclusion.
-This work is not done alone, and I am grateful to be a part of an amazing community of scholars and practitioners, including at CAPA to advance an equity agenda in higher education,” noted Darin on his nomination.
+This work is not done alone, and I am grateful to be a part of an amazing community of scholars and practitioners—including those at CAPA—to advance an equity agenda in higher education,” noted Darin on his nomination.

 Darin Smith-Gaddis (left) with Director and Choreographer Maija Garcia (center) and Andrew Gordon, CEO & Founder of Diversity Abroad (right) at our London 30th Anniversary Gala last November.

 “Darin is a tireless advocate for improving all aspects of diversity in every area of his work.
-His contributions to the field of international education are strategic and impactful and sustainable.
+His contributions to the field of international education are strategic, impactful, and sustainable.
 I can think of no one who better exemplifies the principles of the EDIEE awards.” - John J. Christian, CAPA President & CEO.

-This award, Darin’s nomination, our initiatives, our Global team, and our culture of inclusivity represent points of pride for CAPA.
-We are proud to be bold, non-traditional, and to go beyond to push our field towards more inclusive practices and excellence in many areas.
+This award, Darin’s nomination, our initiatives, our Global team, and our inclusive culture represent points of pride for CAPA.
+We are proud to be bold, non-traditional, and to go beyond to push our field towards more inclusive practices.